 A few colleagues of mine like to remind people that not everyone knows at 18 years of age that they want to go into education.
 I smile and say to myself “exactly!” while helping to raise awareness of the many pathways people can follow to become a teacher.
 My personal experience and my professional world motivate me to share tools like this Questions to Ask Checklist and Self-Talk Guide.
 If you or someone you care about has been on “Pause,” then please share…. because there is very little that is more rewarding than heeding the call to become a teacher, and few professions with the scope and depth of impact on the future.

-American College of Education (ACE) is working in partnership with Learners Edge to ensure your CE credits go further.
+American College of Education (ACE) is working in partnership with Teaching Channel to ensure your CE credits go further.
 With six Master’s of Education and four Doctoral programs, ACE offers options for every teacher looking to advance their career.